dinhanhthi/notetheme/_posts/2018-08-17-welcome-to-notetheme.md

 I have modified a lot from Matjek so that we have this theme for **the only purpose of note-taking**.
 This theme is designed for ones who work much on **Maths and Code** with a lot of useful components.

+{% include more.html content="[Take a look with some showcases!](https://dinhanhthi.github.io/NoteTheme/notetheme-showcase)." %}

 ## Features